This post was originally published on December 30, 2017, and republished with major changes.

 - Discover exciting and yummy food

 - Make a positive environmental impact

 Veganuary’s Vegan Starter Kit is a useful knowledge base for newbies to a plant-based diet.
-But there are also other good sources that you might want to check out, such as the vegankit.com, PETA’s How to Go Vegan guide, PETA’s Vegan Starter Kit, or the Love Veg starter kit by Animal Equality.
-And for the German speaking readers: Check out the inspiring Albert Schweitzer Stiftung and their Vegan Taste Week that you can subscribe to.
+But there are also other good sources that you might want to check out, such as:

 If you’re up for a challenge, you can join the 30 Days Vegan Easy Challenge by Vegan Easy, or the 10 Weeks to Vegan challenge by the Vegan Outreach.
-By the wy, week 9 of the 10 weeks challenge is featuring one of my recipes (vegan fish curry); needless to say that I’m both proud and honored.
+By the way, week 9 of the 10-week challenge is featuring one of my recipes (vegan fish curry); needless to say that I’m both proud and honored.